 Print all documents at once (PDF) (Update May 2017)

 Step 1: Read Overview for Chief Executive Officers and Boards of Directors to gain insights on the benefits to institutions of using the Assessment, the roles of the CEO and Board of Directors, a high-level explanation of the Assessment, and how to support implementation of the Assessment.

-Step 2: Read the User's Guide to understand all of the different aspects of the Assessment, how the inherent risk profile and cybersecurity maturity relate, and the process for conducting the Assessment.
+Step 2: Read the User's Guide (Update May 2017) to understand all of the different aspects of the Assessment, how the inherent risk profile and cybersecurity maturity relate, and the process for conducting the Assessment.

-Step 3: Complete Part 1: Inherent Risk Profile of the Cybersecurity Assessment Tool to understand how each activity, service, and product contribute to the institutionís inherent risk and determine the institutionís overall inherent risk profile and whether a specific category poses additional risk.
+Step 3: Complete Part 1: Inherent Risk Profile of the Cybersecurity Assessment Tool (Update May 2017) to understand how each activity, service, and product contribute to the institutionís inherent risk and determine the institutionís overall inherent risk profile and whether a specific category poses additional risk.

-Step 4: Complete Part 2: Cybersecurity Maturity of the Cybersecurity Assessment Tool to determine the institutionís cybersecurity maturity levels across each of the five domains.
+Step 4: Complete Part 2: Cybersecurity Maturity of the Cybersecurity Assessment Tool (Update May 2017) to determine the institutionís cybersecurity maturity levels across each of the five domains.

 Step 5: Interpret and Analyze Assessment Results to understand whether the institutionís inherent risk profile is appropriate in relation to its cybersecurity maturity and whether specific areas are not aligned.
 If management determines that the institutionís maturity levels are not appropriate in relation to the inherent risk profile, management should consider reducing inherent risk or developing a strategy to improve the maturity levels.